COVID-19 Testing & Mitigation Program

 What other types of expenses are allowable?

 Expenses can be indirect or direct but must be reasonably related to the provision of COVID-19 testing or COVID-19 mitigation activities.
 Overhead expenses related to COVID-19 testing and mitigation activities are permissible expenses.
-Expenses related to COVID-19 testing that are not otherwise reimbursed or eligible reimbursement are also permitted.
-Equipment to perform testing is also permissible.
+Expenses related to COVID-19 testing that are not otherwise reimbursed or eligible for reimbursement are also permitted.
 You may not claim lost revenue under this program.